 The work of Constructing Buildings is one kind of art.
 Thus, there is a linear relationship between construction and building materials.
 Today’s modern Housing Associations, architectures, and engineers are concerned about ‘masonry walls’.
-Masonry together with wood is considered as one of the most important building materials in the History of humankind.
-It has been used as construction material for several thousand years and still it is used.
+Masonry together with wood is considered one of the most important building materials in the History of humankind.
+It has been used as the construction material for several thousand years and still it is used.
 In the last decades, other materials like steel and concrete have been used frequently and thus replacing masonry as a structural material.
 This situation is present and particularly remarkable in all over the countries, where almost all new buildings are constructed using reinforced concrete.
 Masonry has been mostly used as a non-structural material, as an infill of reinforced concrete and steel frames.
 Therefore, a question must arise in our mind – what is it?
 How does it work or what to do with is this?
 Let us dig into this explanation:

 The Masonry Basics